Pre pack Administration – rules and procedures

 - Company rescue (as a going concern) must be considered as the primary objective.
 This is normally a CVA.

 - If that is not possible, then the administrator can achieve a better result for the creditors, both secured and unsecured, than would be obtained through an immediate winding-up of the company, possibly by trading on for a while and selling the business as a going concern.

 - If neither of the first two objectives is possible, the administrator can realise any property to make a distribution to secured creditors.

-The Administrator must state the purpose in his report to the court.
+The Administrator must state the purpose in his/her report to the court.
 We believe that administration is often chosen to “achieve a better result” when CVA could have been used!

 Directors can be removed within a short period to mitigate overhead costs.
 Thus, the Administrator controls the business activity, not the directors.